 The IDOH Laboratories can rule-out C. auris and C. auris look-alike clinical isolates using MALDI-TOF MS. The IDOH Laboratories has advised that species-level identification for C. auris occurs in the following situations:

 - Clinical isolates of unusual Candida spp. (species other than C. albicans, C. parapsilosis, C. dubliniesis, C. lusitaniae, C. tropicalis or C. krusei).

 - Isolates not identified beyond Candida spp. from invasive infections.

-- Non-sterile source isolates that are refractory to azole therapy that were either not identified or identified only as Candida not-albicans.
+- Non-sterile source isolates that are refractory to azole therapy which were either not identified or identified only as ‘not Candida albicans’.

 For further epidemiologic information please contact the Candida auris Epidemiologist.